Meet the Family

 He is a graduate of Mount Royal University's Massage Therapy program and currently works part-time at the ranch and in Cochrane.
 These abilities will compliment Rafter Six as our new facilities will also provide spa and fitness services.
 What better way to compliment the Ranch activities and adventures!
 Also an avid horseman, his trusty mount is a Ranch bred Canadian Mustang cross named Jackson.
 His Wild West style of entertainment includes rearing, whip cracking and rough lawman for the western welcomes Rafter Six has become famous.
 Thomas and Jackson share a strong bond of respect and friendship whether galloping through the fields or riding the local parades.
 Not only that but he truly loves the outdoors.

-In 2010, Kateri competed in the Calgary Stampede's first ever "Cowboy Up Challenge".
-She then went on to finish 11th in the world Championship "Extreme Cowboy Race" in Kansas. in 2011, she again competed in the Cowboy Up challenge and finished 5th.
+Since 2010, Kateri has competed in the Calgary Stampede's "Cowboy Up Challenge".
+She then went on to finish 11th in the World Championship "Extreme Cowboy Race" in Kansas.
 The high speed, exciting obstacle course matches Kateri's and her horse Kokanee's riding adventures!

 Daisy Rae Cowley